MarcellusL/MedHelpTG/docs/RAILWAY_DEPLOY.md

    - Click "Settings" → "Root Directory"
    - Set to: `backend`
    - Railway will auto-detect Python
+   - **IMPORTANT:** Go to "Settings" → "Deploy" → "Start Command"
+   - Set to: `gunicorn app:app --bind 0.0.0.0:$PORT --workers 2 --timeout 120`
+   - (This ensures Railway knows how to start your app)

 2. **Configure Environment Variables:**
    - Go to "Variables" tab